74% of the National Landscape is a farmed landscape.

-The farmed area of the AONB reflects centuries of land management practices and traditions which remain at the heart of our rural communities, producing high quality food, maintaining and shaping the landscape.
+The farmed area of the National Landscape reflects centuries of land management practices and traditions which remain at the heart of our rural communities, producing high quality food, maintaining and shaping the landscape.
 Farming has a key role to play in protecting the environment by keeping air and rivers clean, improving soils and providing wildlife habitats.

 The agricultural sector is entering a period of major change especially funding and market uncertainties while arrangements for post Brexit environmental land management system is developed and a seven-year transition period enables farm businesses to plan.

 Existing government direct payments to farmers will be phased out and a new system will recognise and value broader societal benefits with payments being based on the provision of public goods.
 The decline in farming incomes and increased financial pressures are leading landowners to seek alternative land uses, such as the use of agricultural land for caravan parks, game shoots, tourist attractions, flood alleviation and the creation of wildlife habitats.